kunal9960/portfolio-website/README.md

-# What is this project?
+# What is this repo?
 This a website to showcase my python projects.